 While the roads will be closed to thru-traffic, local access will still be allowed, which means people who live on the street, or need to access a destination on the stretch of roadway that is closed, will be allowed access.
 People in cars are urged to go very slowly and use extreme caution on these shared streets.

-The Denver Department of Transportation and Infrastructure (DOTI) will suspend enforcement of the following:
+The Denver Department of Transportation and Infrastructure (DOTI) will resume enforcement of the following:

 Beginning July 1 and until further notice: